 Last year’s Mi A2 and Mi A2 Lite proved immensely popular with Tech Advisor readers for combining the great-value hardware of Xiaomi with the purity of Android One rather than MIUI.
 The Mi A3 is an exciting update to the line that introduces a brand-new design and several interesting features in the mid-range space.

 Mi A3 was announced in Spain on 17 July 2019.
-It still has not been announced in the UK, but it is possible to buy one nonetheless.
+It still has not been officially announced in the UK, though it has popped up on the UK Mi Store, albeit out of stock.
+It is possible to buy one nonetheless.

-Both this version and the (where available) 4GB/64GB option are storage-upgradable via microSD, up to 256GB, but it's a hybrid slot so you must choose between dual-SIM and extra storage space.
+Both versions are storage-upgradable via microSD, up to 256GB, but it's a hybrid slot so you must choose between dual-SIM and extra storage space.
 It might make sense to plump for the extra storage from the get-go, given the small difference in price.